9.1 General context

 Youth interest in global issues

-Currently, there are no survey results or other information that provides a description of the interest of Hungarian youth in global issues.
+Currently, there are no survey results or other information that provide a description of the interest of Hungarian youth in global issues.
 Various Hungarian studies focus only on interest in domestic issues (public and political affairs).

 Moreover, no direct programme provides a continuous opportunity for this purpose.
-However, every one or two years, the relevant government agencies organise meetings and surveys that provide young people with the opportunity to make their voices heard.
+However, every one or two years, relevant government agencies organise meetings and surveys that give young people the opportunity to make their voices heard.
 These are not specifically focused on global issues, but there are necessarily a number of global issues at the national level, and young people have the opportunity to express their opinions on these issues.

 Data on youth engagement in volunteering